 Weiner also said the ultimate cost of destroying Syria's stockpiles is unclear.

 "It depends on how far you have to transport them and ... how much you have to pay to protect the people who are destroying them.
-I think anyone who tries to give a realistic estimation of the cost right now just doesn't have the information they need to do that.
+I think anyone who tries to give a realistic estimation of the cost right now just doesn't have the information they need to do that,” she said.

 Russian Defense Minister Sergei Shoigu said his country has no plans to destroy Syria's chemical weapons on its own territory, although he acknowledged it has the facilities to do so.